gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ## Story: Plugin author defines a custom component built from Java source

-Define a custom component that produces a Jar binary from Java source and resources.
+Define a custom component that produces a Jar binary from Java source and resources, using the `jvm-component` plugin.
 When the Jar is built, the compile time dependencies of the source are also built and the source compiled.

-- Allow a `JarBinarySpec` to be added to the binaries container of any component.
-- When `jvm-component` plugin is applied, the Jar binary should be buildable.
-- API dependencies should be built before the Java source is compiled.
+- The Jar binary should be buildable in the same way an JVM Library Jar binary is built.
-- Each Java source set may have different dependencies.
-The compile classpaths for each source set should be isolated from the others.
-- Default Java platform and tool-chains are used to build the binary.
-For this story, the Java platform is not configurable for these binaries.
-- Error cases:
-    - Fail when no rule is available to define the tasks for a `BinarySpec`.

 ### Test cases